 There are tons of stories about pasta and where it originates from.
-Maybe it was introduced to the Italians from the arab world, of maybe by the greeks.
+Maybe it was introduced to the Italians from the Arab world, of maybe by the Greeks.
 Or perhaps it was invented by the Sicilians.
 Either way, the idea of boiling dough exists around the world.
 The Asians eat noodles and dimpling of various kinds, the Russians and other slavic countries have their dumplings, and Italy – of course – has their pasta of vast varieties.
-There is however a Polish dish that is basically pasta with sour cabbage and pork.
+There is however a Polish dish called łazanki that is basically pasta with sour cabbage and pork.
 I’ve made my own take on it, with the greatest modification being not to combine the pork with the sauce but rather make it crispy and put it on top.
 Also, I’ve added kale to the cabbage mix.
-This is freakin’ amazing!
+This is freaking amazing!

 What you need for the polish pasta